mikepan/GameEngineBook/text/02-FirstGame.md

 Before animating the shark, we need to link the armature with the mesh.
 This is done with the Set Parent To operator:

-In the Object mode, select the shark mesh and then the shark armature and Ctrl+P  Armature Deform  With Automatic Weights.
+In the Object mode, select the shark mesh and then the shark armature and Ctrl+P > Armature Deform > With Automatic Weights.
 This will try to automatically set the influence of each bone in the mesh.
 For fine-tuning, select the armature, set it to Pose Mode, and then select the mesh and set it to Weight Paint mode.
 Now you can select the bones individually and paint their influence over the vertices as shown in Figure 2.17.

 ![Weight painting(Blender Foundation-Art Cengage Learning)](../figures/Chapter2/Fig02-17.png "Weight painting")

 >**X-Ray and Auto-Normalize**
 >
->With the armature selected, go to the Properties Data panel and set X-Ray on in the armature display-this will make the bones always be visible.
-Also, while weight painting, you can set Auto Normalize in the Tool panel-this ensures that all bone-deforming vertex groups don't add up to 1.0 while weight painting.
+>With the armature selected, go to the Properties Data panel and set X-Ray on in the armature display - this will make the bones always be visible.
+Also, while weight painting, you can set Auto Normalize in the Tool panel - this ensures that all bone-deforming vertex groups don't add up to 1.0 while weight painting.

 To test the bone weighting, move the bones around (in the Pose not Edit Mode) and see if the mesh goes with it.
 The file is ready for animation and can be found here: //assets/shark.8.blend.